What do we mean by trauma-informed services and why is such an approach important?

 My staff often burn out from dealing with clients’ trauma constantly.
 How can I support them?

-- The National Child Traumatic Stress Network (NTSCN Visit disclaimer page ) produced this guide for addressing secondary trauma experienced by staff who work with children and families who may have experienced multiple traumas over the course of years and generations.
-The guide Visit disclaimer page specifically addresses secondary trauma experienced by child welfare staff, but is applicable to a range of human services practitioners, include youth-serving organizations and staff.
+- The National Child Traumatic Stress Network (NTSCN (PDF) Visit disclaimer page ) produced this guide for addressing secondary trauma experienced by staff who work with children and families who may have experienced multiple traumas over the course of years and generations.
+The guide (PDF) Visit disclaimer page specifically addresses secondary trauma experienced by child welfare staff, but is applicable to a range of human services practitioners, include youth-serving organizations and staff.

 - Although originally developed for child welfare workers, the resources in ACF’s Spotlight on Secondary Trauma and Professionals’ Well- Being are appropriate for program staff in other youth serving organizations as well.